UP: Four dead, nine injured as wall collapses in Noida

 Four persons died and nine were injured after a wall collapsed in Noida on Tuesday, ANI reported.

-Officials said some more people are feared trapped under the debris.
-They are being rescued, the authorities added.

-District Magistrate DY Suhas said the wall collapsed in the city’s Jalvayu society in Sector 21.
+According to officials, the wall collapsed in the city’s Jalvayu society in Sector 21.
+Multiple bulldozers were deployed to clear the debris of wall that was located adjacent to a drain.

-“Noida Authority was given a contract for drainage repair work in the area,” Suhas said.
+“Noida Authority was given a contract for drainage repair work in the area,” District Magistrate Suhas LY said.
 “We have been told when labourers were pulling out bricks, the wall collapsed.”

 Uttar Pradesh Chief Minister Adityanath expressed grief over the incident and directed officials to swiftly carry out rescue operations.